-Quality is one of the most important criteria points used for approving icons.
+Quality is one of the most important criteria points used for approving icons and illustrations.
 We hold all our contributors to very high standards, and will deny sets that fall into the common pitfalls below:

 1. Lack of refinement or style

 You need to take into account that icons and illustrations should be designed with the idea that they will be used in different sizes and instances so making them recognizable is one of the key things.
 It’s important to set a style that you want to go with from the start (rounded corners, certain line cuts, colors...) and try and stick with them within the set.
 Refinement is also important so please spend time and refine details of the items by making sure that lines/elements are not clashing, forming shapes are nicely spaced and everything looks well constructed.

 In the above example you can see that there is a lack of refinement and no set style within the set.
 The use of different background colors does not help.

 In the above example you can see how refinement and style can define a set.

 In the case of illustrations, the quality difference is very apparent in some cases, even more than with icons.